Jonyski/DiveToTheCore/README.md

 ## How to run the project

-- Make sure you have deno installed.
+1. Make sure you have deno installed.

-- To open the project:
+2. Open the project:

 ´´´bash
 deno task dev --open
 ´´´

-- To run on preview mode:
+3. Run on preview mode:

 ´´´bash
 deno task preview --open
 ´´´